JZachrisson/TaskAvenue-mern/README.md

 * :warning: **(required):** I as another user can collaborate in real-time with user - so that we can (for example) edit our famnily shopping list together.
 * I as a user can mark to-do items as "done", so that I can avoid clutter and focus on things that are still pending.
 * I as a user can create multiple to-do lists where each list has it's unique URL that I can share with my firends - so that I could have separate to-do lists for my groceries and work related tasks.
 * I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts.
+(User can view all their lists on their profile page.)

 ## Technologies
 Frontend is created with: